Renee Bornstein: Personal life

+Bornstein later moved to Manchester, England with her children.
+She died from pancreatic cancer on 28 November 2024, at the age of 90.

 The Holocaust

 In 1942, the Germans invaded France and would search villages looking for Jews to deport to concentration camps and death camps.
 Bornstein and her family would rush to hide in barns, farms, convents and the cellars of churches to avoid being captured.
-As the Nazis tightened their grip on occupied France, Bornstein’s parents decided to send their three children to Switzerland, giving them false names and papers so that they could join non-Jewish children at a holiday camp ostensibly to escape the bombing (although most of the children were actually Jews fleeing the Nazis).
+As the Nazis tightened their grip on occupied France, Bornstein's parents decided to send their three children to Switzerland, giving them false names and papers so that they could join non-Jewish children at a holiday camp ostensibly to escape the bombing (although most of the children were actually Jews fleeing the Nazis).
 Bornstein was given the name Renee Blanche.
 Bornstein was aged 10 and her siblings Helen and Joe were 13 and 9.
 They hid in a Catholic convent in France for two weeks.
 Bornstein recalls the nuns telling her that she will die, hence she should be baptised by them so that she can go to heaven.

-In 1944, Bornstein’s group of 32 children, aged 2 to 16, were helped by a Jewish Girl Guide and French Resistance fighter Marianne Cohn, who took them across the border from Annecy in France to Switzerland.
+In 1944, Bornstein's group of 32 children, aged 2 to 16, were helped by a Jewish Girl Guide and French Resistance fighter Marianne Cohn, who took them across the border from Annecy in France to Switzerland.
 The group missed the train in Annecy and transport with a lorry was arranged.
 On the way, close to Le Pas De L’Echelle, a French village near Geneva, the lorry was stopped.
 Bornstein, her siblings and the other children, together with Cohn were arrested by the Gestapo with barking dogs and guns.
 The driver, Joseph Fournier, was taken away and beaten up by the Gestapo.

 The children and Marianne were imprisoned in the Prison du Pax in Annemasse, on the border between France and Switzerland.
 She was interrogated daily at gunpoint by Gestapo Chief Myer together with her siblings.
 She also witnessed a young Jewish boy, Leon Sonnstein, aged 11 being beaten.
 The Mayor of Annemasse Jean Deffaugt provided food for the children and visited almost daily passing messages back and forth for Cohn.
 After a few days in prison, Marianne Cohn was taken away for slave labour and questioning and returned every evening with a beaten face.
 She was subjected to torture, hot and cold baths and was eventually raped and murdered by the Gestapo in July 1944.